jackyzha0/jackyzha0.github.io/content/posts/aesthetics-and-taste.md

 ---

-[[thoughts/Simone Weil|Simone Weil]] similarly believed that the way which you direct your [[thoughts/attention|attention]] drastically influences _how_ you experience the world.
+Similarly, [[thoughts/Simone Weil|Simone Weil]] believed that the way which you direct your [[thoughts/attention|attention]] drastically influences _how_ you experience the world.
 We do not gain insights, Weil claims, by going in search of them, but instead by being receptive to the true nature of the thing itself.

 In her teaching, she didn't limit the way students oriented themselves towards problems, noting that most education systems fixate students to an agenda where they are always searching for a singular right answer to the problem.